ctrachte/Music-Player-PWA/README.md

-**Basic React App showcasing routing, use of components, state management, and custom CSS styling** Built by Caleb Trachte
+**Web app built with React showcasing routing, use of components, state management, and custom CSS styling** Built by Caleb Trachte
 Version: 1.0 (released on 3.14.2018)